iot-dsa-v2/dslink-java-v2-jdbc/README.md

 - URL - URL of the database
 - User Name - User name used for this connection
 - Allow Access - (H2 only) creates a server to allow access from other clients

+### TableNode

+Each table node represents a single table in the connected database

+**Actions**
+- Show Table - Shows the table contents

 ## Acknowledgements